The quality of your CV can mean the difference between being stuck in a role with no prospects or being offered a great new position.

-So to fit this requirement, your CV should be highly tailored to the employer or hiring manager looking after the recruitment process.
+So to fit this requirement, your CV should be highly tailored to the employer or hiring manager that is looking after the recruitment process.

-Aim to find out where to address your CV and cover letter precisely – this makes it stand out more than letters addressed ‘Dear Sir/Madam’ and tailor your CV and cover letter specifically to the company and the role you are applying for.
+Aim to find out where possible exactly who to address your cv and cover letter to – this makes it stand out more than letters simply addressed ‘Dear Sir/Madam’ and tailor your CV and cover letter specifically to the company and the role you are applying for.

 All too often, manufacturing candidates send generic CVs or cover letters – these are usually the candidates who don’t get past the first round of the recruitment process.

 In today’s competition-led job market, your CV needs to do the following: